If you bank with Nationwide, TSB you can get up to £100 for every friend who signs up – and they get a bonus too.

 You can recommend five people every financial year, which runs from April 6th to April 5th the following year.
 You also don’t need to have a bank account with Nationwide to refer someone – it works if you have a savings account or mortgage too.

 On top of the £100, your friend will get 5% interest for a year on a balance of up to £2,500 if they choose the FlexDirect account.
-There’s also a 5% regular saver with Nationwide that you should take advantage of, and you can apply for an interest-free overdraft for the first year.
+This is that extra £125.
+Your friend can also apply for an interest-free overdraft for the first year.

 Bank switching and other offers to consider